KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

   * [YouTube](https://youtu.be/At5-Ig2mdvM)
   * [YouTube](https://youtu.be/qbRN_ZktJpk)

-* Sheer cold accumulate as usual but I can walk out of the battle square and sheer cold meter will go down.
+* Sheer cold accumulate as usual but walking out of the battle square makes the sheer cold meter go down.
   * [YouTube](https://youtu.be/Gk83vsL7k3I)

 **Significance:** Help prepare your heart 💓💗 when these happen in Co-op, hopefully (ps: it doesn't help).